 Second, does the periodontist have credibility in doing this procedure?
-We were invited by Dr. Chao, the inventor of this procedure, to lecture at his academy in California.
-We were also chosen by Dr. Chao, when he visited our office, to do a live video demonstration of his technique which aired on the Miami Channel 7 television news.
+We were invited by Dr. Chao to lecture at his Advanced Pinhole Technique course in Alhambra, California.
+We presented our report on a multi-center study, in which our office was one of only three offices in the world invited to participate.
+We found that in 266 teeth treated with the Pinhole Technique, root coverage averaged 93 per cent.
+We were also chosen by Dr. Chao, when he visited our office, to do a live video demonstration of his technique, which aired on the Miami Channel 7 television news.